storj/docs/src/pages/dcs/how-tos/msp360-integration-guide/index.md

 To integrate MSP360 with Storj, you will need to create S3 credentials for MSP360 in Storj and pass them to the MSP360 managed backup server through the MSP360 web interface or SaaS control.

-## Requirements
+### Requirements

 *   An active Storj account
+    *   Navigate to <https://us1.storj.io/signup?partner=MSP360> to sign up, or log in <https://storj.io/login> if you already have an account.

-*   A bucket for MSP360 in your Storj instance
+*   A bucket for MSP360 in your Storj instance.

-*   An MSP360 Managed Backup account
+*   An MSP360 Managed Backup account.

-*   Access to the MSP360 Web UI
+*   Access to the MSP360 Web UI.

 If you do not have an MSP360 account already, you can request a demo from their [website](https://www.msp360.com/managed-backup/).